 Websites connect to many different servers to optimize their functionality, and to make their communications more efficient, they don’t bother reconfirming their authentication procedures every single time they exchange information.
 These connections can include ad services or special plugins.

 If one of these connections is hacked, the attacker can inject scripts directly into a website’s UI to compromise anyone who visits that site.
 Those scripts, in turn, can be used to capture information that you enter into the site or to perform different types of attacks (like clickjacking).
+This is called cross-site scripting.

 Can NordVPN protect you: NO. This is a difficult type of attack to defend yourself from because it targets the website you visit, not your device.
 However, a secure browser with anti-script plugins will go a long way towards keeping you safe.
 If the website in question has made it into NordVPN Cybersec’s blacklist of malicious sites, then NordVPN will also help keep you safe.
 Keep your eyes open for suspicious behavior on any website you visit.